Bak Mei: Bak Mei Pai

-The Bak Mei Pai traces its origins to Mount Emei, where Bak Mei is said to have transmitted the art to the Chan (Zen) master Gwong Wai who then passed it on to Juk Faat Wan.
+Bak Mei Pai (literally: 'Sect of Bak Mei') is a Southern-Chinese Martial Art.
+It traces its origins to Mount Emei, where Bak Mei is said to have transmitted the art to the Chan (Zen) master Gwong Wai, who then passed it on to Juk Faat Wan.

 Bak Mei's fighting style makes use of the four principles of "floating" (fou), "sinking" (chum), "swallowing" (tun) and "spitting" (tou) common in the southern Chinese martial arts.
 It is characterized by its emphasis on powerful close range hand strikes.
 Bak Mei strikes are usually executed in conjunction with intercepting and jamming the opponent's strike.
 Unique to Bak Mei, is its classification of the following 6 neijin (powers): biu (thrusting), chum (sinking), tan (springing), fa (neutralizing), tung, and chuk.
 Bak-Mei can produce effects on the nervous system that benefit the practitioner if taught correctly.
 Bak-Mei emphasizes the techniques of Leopard Kung Fu and its strikes are executed with fluidity and power via Fa jin.
 Additionally, it contains numerous Dim-Mak applications.
 These applications are comparable with anatomy focused arts such as tuite and chin-nah.
 Some of these applications involve throwing, takedowns, and restraining techniques.